Permafrost/Tundra/README.md

 1. Download a zip of the desired version of the package from https://github.com/Permafrost/Tundra/releases.
-2. Copy the Tundra-n.n.n.zip file to your Integration Server's `./replicate/inbound/` directory.
+2. Copy the Tundra-vn.n.n.zip file to your Integration Server's `./replicate/inbound/` directory.
-3. Install and activate the Tundra package release (Tundra-n.n.n.zip) from the package management web page on your Integration Server's web administration site.
+3. Install and activate the Tundra package release (Tundra-vn.n.n.zip) from the package management web page on your Integration Server's web administration site.